fgordon89/testrepo/README.md

 # testrepo

-## edtiting file
+## Editing file

-its a markdown file in this repository
+Its a markdown file in this repository